 For the court case, you need an attorney to aggressively fight the charges with the goal of avoiding a DUI conviction.
 You can avoid the DUI conviction if the charges are dropped by the prosecutor, dismissed by the court, or reduced to a less serious charge such as reckless driving.

-If this is your second refusal (determined by whether you received an administrative suspension for refusing regardless of whether you were ultimately convicted of DUI), you might be charged with the separate crime of “Refusal to Submit to Testing” under Florida Statute § 316.1939, a first-degree misdemeanor.
+If this is your second refusal (determined by whether your driving records shows that your license was administratively suspended for a refusal in the first case), you might be charged with the separate crime of “Refusal to Submit to Testing” under Florida Statute § 316.1939, a first-degree misdemeanor.

 Attorney for a Second DUI in Pasco County, FL